 October weather on Colorado’s Front Range can be somewhat unpredictable.
 Typically, you can expect morning lows in the mid 30s and daytime highs in the 60s.
 Some years have seen snow, some years have seen temperatures in the 80s.
 Fort Collins averages 300 days of sunshine a year.
 Expect blue skies, but come prepared for anything.

-Those wishing to drink a beer at the post-race party have the option of showing proof of age and receiving and attaching their +21 wristband at packet pickup.
+Those wishing to drink a beer at the post-race party have the option of showing proof of age and receiving and attaching their 21+ wristband at packet pickup.

-Race day packets and registration will be available at each start line, from 6:00-7:15AM in City Park for the Marathon and 6:30-7:45AM in Fossil Creek Park for the Half Marathon.
-The races will start promptly at 7:30 and 8:00AM, so we will be enforcing a strict cut-off on the deadline to pick up packets.
+Race day packets and registration will be available at each start line, from 6:15-7:30AM at the Edora Pool Ice Center parking lot for the Marathon and 7:00-8:30AM in the Fossil Creek Park pavilion for the Half Marathon.
+The races will start promptly at 7:30AM & 8:30AM respectively, so we will be enforcing a strict cut-off on the deadline to pick up packets.